-Lab coats aren’t just worn to make a fashion statement—they also play an essential role in proper lab safety.
+Lab coats aren’t just worn to make a fashion statement—they are also proper laboratory safety equipment.
 Should a chemical spill occur, these long white coats help prevent dangerous liquids and particles from contacting your skin.
 Because the coats are often made of absorbent materials, however, they should be promptly removed if a spill occurs.
 Doing so will prevent chemicals from soaking through to the skin.
 For ideal protection, lab coats should always be buttoned closed.

-Fires can occur whenever electrical equipment and flammable materials are being handled, so a fire extinguisher is of utmost importance.
+Fires can occur whenever electrical equipment and flammable materials are being handled, so a fire extinguisher is a very important piece of lab safety equipment.
 It should be kept in an easily accessible location, and all laboratory personnel should know how to use it properly.
 It’s also important to stock your lab with the correct type of fire extinguisher based on the expected emergencies.
 There are four main fire extinguishers to choose from, each of which has a different use.
 Class A extinguishers are used for ordinary combustibles, while Class B extinguishers are used for flammable liquids and gases.
 Class C fire extinguishers are for electrical equipment, and Class D extinguishers are for combustible metals and metal alloys.
 If you don’t use the right type of extinguisher, it may fail to put out the fire or even make it worse.

 Chemical fume hoods